After the Accident: Helpful Tips

 After a wreck, adrenaline can hide pain.
 It is very common to feel “okay” at the scene and then wake up stiff and sore the next day.
 Neck and back injuries, concussions, and internal injuries do not always show up right away.

 Follow the doctor’s advice.
 Go to follow-up visits.
 Fill your prescriptions.
 If you are sent to physical therapy or a specialist, try not to skip appointments.
-Medical records that show steady care help prove that the crash caused your problems and that you took your health seriously.
+In an Illinois injury claim, medical records that show steady care help prove that the crash caused your problems and that you took your health seriously.

 You usually need to report the crash to your own insurance company within a short time.
 When you call, stick to the basic facts: where it happened, the vehicles involved, and whether you are getting medical care.
 You do not have to guess about speeds, distances, or who was to blame.